-My memory of that Poland 2011 research trip is something of a blur (I’ve posted some photos here, but more to look at than to illustrate the story).
+My memory of that Poland 2011 research trip is a blur (I’ve posted photos here, but more to look at than to illustrate the story).
 Looking back at my photos, I see that I started out in the southeastern part of the country, around Lublin, and then made my way slowly west and north, passing through places like Kazimierz Dolny, Częstochowa, Kielce, Radom, and Łódź along the way.

-In the end, that was a moot question.
-As I rounded the corner for the gravel lot and the car, I noticed instantly that something was wrong.
-The bicycle had been pulled down from the car's roof and the locks had been splintered open.
+In the end, that turned out to be a moot question.
+As I rounded a corner for the gravel lot and the car, I noticed instantly that something was wrong.
+The bicycle had obviously been pulled down from the car's roof and the locks had been splintered wide open.
 The bastards had stolen my bike!

 For anyone not into cycling, it's hard to explain what a punch in the gut it is when someone steals your bike.
 For most people, I suppose, a stolen bike might rate as a bad day, but hardly worthy of even a blog post.
 Me, though?
 I liken bike theft to horse-thieving in the Old West -- "hanging's too good for 'em!"

-The station was located in a depressing building that looked to be part of a run-down, '70s-era housing project.
+The station was located on the ground floor of a run-down, 1970s'-era housing project.
 I had no idea what the language situation would be.
 My Polish is rudimentary (and Czech, though fairly close to Polish, doesn't help much in moments like this).
 Fate turned out to be on my side -- sort of -- in this one.
 After the duty clerk told me she didn't speak any English and none of the other cops in the lobby could help, they finally pushed forward a reluctant young officer, Łukasz, to deal with "this foreign guy and his bike."

-Łukasz actually spoke pretty good English and listened patiently as I told my story.
+Łukasz spoke good English and listened patiently as I told my story.
 After hearing me out, however, he expressed only the vaguest interest in taking down an official theft report or returning to the gravel lot (or even riding around town with me to look for the bike on the street).
 I still remember the exasperated look on his face as I berated Płock's finest: "What kind of cops are you guys, anyway?"

 And so it was, July 3rd marked the end of the summer of 2011 for me.
 Oh sure, not in any real way.
 There would still be plenty of sunny days and fun things to do in the months ahead.
-But the mood had clearly shifted.
+But the mood had clearly darkened.